Chota, Peru: Pre-Spanish history

+The city of Chota was first founded as "All Saints of Chota" on 1 November 1552 by Father Juan Ramírez; it is located south-west of present-day Chota.

+From Spanish colonization

 During the War of the Pacific, after the Battle of San Pablo the Araucanian (from the city of Arauco) entered Chota, to which the people decided to poison the waters of the river Colpamayo and by that the Chilean ordered the burning of the city.

 On August 29, 1882, Chota was burned by Chilean troops in retaliation for the defeat they suffered in San Pablo and consider it as the headquarters of the North.
 Thousands of homes fell, the church was also burned, saving the image of the Patroness, Mary Immaculate, whose dogma was proclaimed on December 8.

 Geography

 Chota is located 150 km north of Cajamarca and 215 km east of Chiclayo.
 It lies at 2388 m above sea level on the Acunta plateau, on the eastern slope of the Andes.

 The city is bounded on three sides by rivers of the westernmost Amazon basin: to the north is the San Mateo, to the east the Colpamayo.
 Both flow broadly westward into the Rio Chotano, which forms Chota's south-western boundary.